openvinotoolkit/model_server/docs/troubleshooting.md

 ## Cannot compile model into target device: `can't protect` in server logs <a name="load-network-issue"></a>
 - Since this is known bug, please refer OpenVINO&trade; [release notes](https://software.intel.com/content/www/us/en/develop/articles/openvino-relnotes.html).

+## Model Cache Issues <a name="model-cache"></a>

+- Cache folder should be mounted into docker container and have read-write access.
+- Caching used on CPU is not giving performance gain.
+- Using model cache with HDDL device is not working and results with deserialization error during inference.